Where Is Your Gallbladder Located?

-How are gallstones and cholecystitis associated?
+How are Gallstones and Cholecystitis Associated?

 When cholecystitis becomes chronic or persists on and off for a long time, the gallbladder can lose its ability to function.
 In extreme circumstances, it can become necrotic.
 This can spread to the common bile duct and create additional, serious problems.
 Abdominal pain is a common symptom.